-Homeowners have increasingly been falling victim to a range of sophisticated property fraud tactics developed by scammers.
+UK homeowners have increasingly been victim to a range of property fraud tactics developed by scammers.

 As a comparison website for some of the UK's most trusted removal companies, we have previously highlighted potential scams from rogue traders outside of our network.
 But what many people do not realise is that your home and possessions may still be at risk from property fraudsters.

-So, what can you do to protect yourself?
+So, how can you get protected from these scams?
 Comparemymove.com have taken a look at some of the most common property fraud tactics and how you can prepare and protect your home.

-There are three main types of property fraud which will be covered in this article, as well as how to protect yourself:
+There are three types of property fraud covered in this article, as well as how to protect yourself:

-You may be potentially at risk from property fraud if you own a house or you are in the process of buying a house.
-That said, some homeowners will be more at risk than others.
+You may be potentially at risk from property fraud if you own a house or are buying a house.
+That said, some types of homeowners are more at risk.

-You may be more vulnerable to fraud if your property is empty or rented out.
-Fraudsters will generally target homes that are not mortgaged or those that are not registered with the Land Registry.
+You may be more vulnerable to fraud if you have an empty or rented-out home.
+Fraudsters will generally target homes that are not on the Land Registry or are not mortgaged.

-This type of fraud involves someone hacking into your email account and compromising emails between you and your solicitor.
+This involves someone gaining access to your email account and finding emails between you and your solicitor.

-To protect yourself from this scam, make sure you also receive your solicitor's bank details by post and verify them over the phone.
+To protect yourself from this scam, verify your solicitor’s or conveyancer’s payment details over the phone or by post.

-You should choose your solicitor wisely, too.
-Check that they are accredited by the Council for Licensed Conveyancers and that they are listed as a solicitor by the Law Society.
+Avoid emailing your own bank details, instead either state them over the phone or in person.
+Check that they are accredited and listed as a solicitor by the Law Society.